5 Data Center Lighting Considerations

 Since data centers are utilized differently throughout the day, adaptive lighting can adjust to these needs while conserving energy.
 A three-level lighting protocol is recommended:

-- Level one: The first level of lighting is ideal when the data center is vacant.
+The first level of lighting is ideal when the data center is vacant.
 The space should be illuminated slightly to allow for optimal video surveillance to protect the facility.
-Infrared security cameras can operate in total darkness so that you can conserve your lighting entirely.
+Infrared security cameras can operate in total darkness, allowing you to conserve your lighting entirely.

-- Level two: The second level of lighting should be initiated when staff members enter the room.
-A sensor is convenient to adjust the lighting automatically.
+The second level of lighting should be initiated when staff members enter the room.
+Internet-connected sensors are convenient for automatic lighting adjustment and monitoring.
 The lighting should be bright enough to enable employees to safely navigate between the rows of equipment and perform basic tasks.
 The additional lighting will also make it easier for security to identify who has entered the room.

-- Level three: The third level of illumination is intended for equipment maintenance and repairs.
-It is the brightest level, allowing the technician to see the cabinet’s entire contents.
+The third level of illumination is intended for equipment maintenance and repairs.
+It is the brightest level, allowing the technician to see the entire contents of the cabinet.
 This lighting should be placed in the aisles themselves, between the racks.
 Technicians could also utilize transportable lighting to illuminate specific zones.

 The ideal lighting for data centers is bright, adaptable, energy-efficient and dependable.
 LED lighting provides all these features for maximum function and value.
 LED bulbs use minimal energy to illuminate the space to your desired brightness.

-They are long-lasting, requiring fewer bulb replacements to reduce maintenance costs.
+They’re long-lasting, requiring fewer bulb replacements to reduce maintenance costs.
 LED light bulbs last 30 times longer than incandescent lighting and up to five times longer than compact fluorescent light (CFL) bulbs.
-They also emit far less heat to reduce cooling requirements and operating costs.
+They also emit far less heat, reducing cooling requirements and operating costs.

 LED data center lighting is a simple but impactful method to optimize your facility.
-DataSpan can help you choose industry-leading light fixtures and improve every aspect of your data management techniques.
-We deliver a wide range of custom solutions to ensure your data center runs smoothly from floor to ceiling.
+The experts at DataSpan can help you choose industry-leading light fixtures and improve every aspect of your data management techniques.

-Whether you’re building, renovating or simply improving your equipment and operations, DataSpan can help you create efficient power solutions and infrastructure with cutting-edge products and services.
+Whether you’re building, renovating or simply working to enhance data center operations, DataSpan can help you create efficient power solutions and infrastructure with cutting-edge products and services.
 Contact us today to transform your facility into a secure and reliable data center.

 Linked Sources: